stefan-it/europeana-bert/README.md

 # Changelog

-* 06.02.2020: Public release of German Europeana ConvBERT model
+* 06.02.2020: Public release of German Europeana DistilBERT and ConvBERT models
 * 16.11.2020: Public release of French Europeana BERT and ELECTRA models
 * 26.07.2020: Public release of German Europeana ELECTRA model
 * 10.02.2020: Initial version of this repo